COVID-19 Vaccine Information

 COVID-19 Vaccine FAQs

-Due to a COVID-19 vaccine supply shortage, M Health Fairview is currently only giving vaccines to frontline healthcare workers and other groups identified in phase 1A of Minnesota’s vaccination plan.
+Due to a COVID-19 vaccine supply shortage, M Health Fairview is currently only giving vaccines to frontline healthcare workers, other phase 1A groups of Minnesota’s vaccination plan, and individuals 70 years of age or older.
 Please note: If you are a healthcare worker and able to do your job remotely, you do not meet the criteria to receive the vaccine at this time.
 Once supplies increase, we hope to begin giving vaccines to more people, including adults age 65 and older and those at higher risk for severe complications from COVID-19.
 When those plans are announced, we will share details here.

 Two COVID-19 vaccines produced by Pfizer/BioNTech and Moderna are both safe and more than 94 percent effective, according to the results of two large clinical trials.
 Both the Pfizer/BioNTech and Moderna vaccines have already received U.S. Food and Drug Administration (FDA) emergency use authorization, allowing them to be used in the United States.
 Learn more.